 Rice cakes are chewy noodles that are made with glutinous rice flour and come in both disc-shaped and tubular cylindrical shapes.
 They should not be mistaken with puffed rice cakes that are more cracker-like and crispy.

 Depending on the shape of the rice cake they are usually cooked in different ways.
-The flat disc-shaped rice cakes are most commonly used in stir-fries and stews; the tubular-shaped ones, are most commonly cooked in a saucy mix with gochujang paste and fish cakes as comfort food; it can be pan-fried to give the exterior a crispy burnt rice texture with a chewy interior and served with a dipping sauce, and they can also be skewered and grilled on a bbq.
+The flat disc-shaped rice cakes are most commonly used in stir-fries and stews; the tubular-shaped ones (garaetteok), are most commonly cooked in a saucy mix with gochujang paste and fish cakes as comfort food; it can be pan-fried to give the exterior a crispy burnt rice texture with a chewy interior and served with a dipping sauce, and they can also be skewered and grilled on a bbq.

-They don't have a lot of flavor on its own but they are excellent sauce vessels, and when paired up with their chewiness - rice cakes can make any dish a very satisfying one to eat.
+They don't have a lot of flavor on their own but they are excellent sauce vessels, and when paired up with their chewiness - rice cakes can make any dish a very satisfying one to eat.

 Rice cakes are most commonly be found in an Asian supermarket.
 Some are kept in the fridge, but they usually can also be found in the freezer aisle as well.
 You can also find these as dried noodles but they take a bit more work before you can use them so it is much easier to buy the fresh or frozen ones instead.